• Skip to primary navigation

 • Mac

-How to Start Windows 10 in Safe Mode
+How to Start Windows Computer in Safe Mode

-This allows you to troubleshoot problems on your device by identifying the App, Program or the most recent change that is causing problems on your device.
+This allows you to troubleshoot problems on the computer by identifying the app, program or the most recent change that responsible for the problem on your computer.

-1. Start Windows 10 in Safe Mode Using Settings
+1. Start Windows Computer in Safe Mode Using Settings

-After the computer starts in recovery mode, click on the Troubleshoot option.
+5. After the computer restarts, select the Troubleshoot option.

 Troubleshoot Option on Windows Startup Screen

-On the next screen, switch to Boot tab and select Safe Boot with Minimal option and click on OK.
+3. On the next screen, switch to Boot tab, select Safe Boot with Minimal option and click on OK.

 Boot Options in System Configuration Screen

-On the pop-up, click on Restart to start the process of Booting your Computer in Safe Mode.
+4. On the pop-up, select the Restart option to start the process of starting the computer in Safe Mode.

-When the computer restarts, it will be in Safe Mode with a dark background and you will see the words “Safe Mode” on four corners of the screen.
+When the computer Restarts, it will be in Safe Mode with a Dark Background and you will see the words “Safe Mode” on all 4 corners of the screen.

 3. Enter Safe Mode from Login Screen

-When your computer restarts, click on the Troubleshoot option.
+3. After the computer restarts in Recovery mode, click on the Troubleshoot option.

-From the Troubleshoot screen, navigate to Advanced Options > Startup Settings > on the next screen, click on the Restart button.
+4. From the next screen, navigate to Advanced options > Startup Settings and click on the Restart button.

-On the next screen, press the F4 Key to start your computer in Safe Mode.
+After the computer restarts, press the F4 key to Start the computer in Safe Mode.

 Related